 - Ensure state child care data systems allow key data points, such as the number of children a provider serves, to be summarized by age group.

-Note: The above priorities were developed by the Kentucky Out-of-School Alliance (KYOSA) based on feedback from KYOSA’s School-Age Child Care Advisory Council, a diverse group of school-age child care stakeholders representing nearly 30 organizations and agencies across all regions of Kentucky.
+Note: The above priorities were developed by the Kentucky Out-of-School Alliance (KYOSA) based on feedback from KYOSA’s School-Age Child Care (SACC) Advisory Council, a diverse group of school-age child care stakeholders representing nearly 30 organizations and agencies across all regions of Kentucky.
+If you are interested in joining the SACC Advisory Council, click the button below and complete the interest form at the bottom of the page.

 Council Members